dj-wasabi/ansible-zabbix-proxy/README.md

 * `*zabbix_proxy_package_state`: Default: _present_.
 Can be overridden to "latest" to update packages when needed.

 * `zabbix_proxy_install_database_client`: True / False.
 False does not install database client.
 Default: True.

+* `zabbix_agent_become_on_localhost`: Set to `False` if you don't need to elevate privileges on localhost to install packages locally with pip.
+Default: True

+* `zabbix_install_pip_packages`: Set to `False` if you don't want to install the required pip packages.
+Useful when you control your environment completely.
+Default: True

 There are some zabbix-proxy specific variables which will be used for the zabbix-proxy configuration file, these can be found in the default/main.yml file.
 There are 2 which needs some explanation: